 If your neighbors are anything like mine, they usually start lighting fireworks a few days before the 4th of July and every night up until the big celebration.
 It’s best to keep your cat indoors as soon as you start hearing your neighbors setting off fireworks and keep kitty inside until after the 5th.

-Give Your Cat a Safe Room
+Give Your Cat a Safe Room and Calming Aids

 Frightened cats will seek shelter, so prepare a sanctuary for your cat in advance!
 Try a cat bed inside your closet or another interior room that will be the quietest when fireworks are going off.
 Get your cat used to her new sanctuary in advance by putting her favorite blanket and toys in the space.
 You might also try pheromone therapy to keep kitty calm by spraying the area with Feliway or plugging in a Comfort Zone diffuser in the area.

-If you have a cat that is afraid during thunderstorms, you can bet that the noise from fireworks are going to be an even worse problem.
+If you have a cat that is afraid of thunderstorms, you can bet that the noise from fireworks are going to be an even worse problem.
 It might be wise to invest in a Thundershirt for your nervous cat and have it ready for when the fireworks begin.

 Keep a litter box and food and water in your cat’s safe room, and you’ll also ensure your cat isn’t bothered by guests if you have a party at your house for the holiday.
 Your guests may love your cat, but it’s almost impossible to keep an eye on everyone – and it just takes a second for one forgetful guest to leave a door open and the cat to dart outside; Or for a well-meaning guest to slip table scraps of food to your cat.
 Barbecue is too rich and greasy for cats to eat.
 It’s best to keep the cat locked up while the house is full of people.